Try the evaluation version of Bash on Ubuntu on Windows

 summary

-I'm surprised that curl and wget work normally, but considering that software can be installed using apt-get, I wonder if TCP/IP communication is possible.
+I was surprised to see curl and wget working normally, but considering I can install software with apt-get, I assumed TCP/IP communication was possible.

-However, I was surprised that I couldn't use the ping command.
+However, I was surprised that the ping command didn't work.

-It became clear to me that I didn't really understand how the commands I used casually worked.
+It revealed that I don't understand how the commands I use every day work.

 I was shocked to see that MySQL was working normally.

-However, there is an error when starting MySQL server, so you may not expect it to work perfectly.
+However, an error occurred when starting the MySQL server, so perfect operation may not be possible.

-The data remained even after stopping → starting, and even when the PC was turned off, the data remained, so it seems to be working.
+The data remained even after stopping and starting, and even after turning off the PC, so it seems to be working.

-At this rate, I feel like tools that link PHP and MySQL will work from the console.
+At this rate, it seems like tools that link PHP and MySQL from the console should work.

-However, the socket file written in my.cnf has not been generated, and looking at netstat, there is no evidence that port 3306 is being grabbed.
+However, the socket file written in my.cnf cannot be created, and looking at netstat there is no sign that port 3306 is being used.

-There are a lot of error logs, so I can guess that the operation is quite unstable.
+Error logs are popping up all the time, so I can guess that the operation is quite unstable.

 What you can do now

-A quick batch process check?
-No, we are not in an environment where we can test it yet.
-It has become possible to use SSH without cygwin or git bash.
+Checking simple batch processing?
+No, no, I don't have an environment where I can test it yet.
+Perhaps the only thing I can do is use SSH without needing cygwin or git bash.

-If it works well, it will likely completely change the way Windows is monitored.
+If it works well, it will likely completely change the way I monitor Windows.

 That's it.